In this note, we'll take a look at how MarkLogic manages data on disk and handles concurrent reads and writes.

 A database consists of one or more forests.
 A forest is a collection of documents (mostly compressed trees, thus the name), implemented as a physical directory on disk.
 Each forest holds a set of documents and all their indexes.
 A single machine may manage several forests.

 Forests can be queried in parallel, so placing more forests on a multi-core server can help with concurrency.
-A rule of thumb is to have one forest for every 2 cores on a box, with each forest holding millions or tens of millions of documents.
+If the content is updated on a regular basis, each forest should ideally have two CPUs (or cores) per forest.
+That allows for concurrent operations, such as one core servicing merges while another core is servicing queries.
+For example, a dual processor/dual core machine should be able to host two forests with a maximum size of 256GB each, and a quad processor/dual core system should be able to host four forests with a maximum size of 256GB.
 In a clustered environment, you can have a set of servers, each managing their own set of forests, all unified into a single database.

 Each forest holds zero or more stands.
 A stand (like a stand of trees) holds a subset of the forest data and exists as a physical subdirectory under the forest directory.
 It contains a set of compressed binary files with names like